thingsboard/thingsboard.github.io/docs/iot-gateway/install/deb-installation.md

 - **Wrong Python version**

-  The installer will show a detailed guide for installing the required version and setting it as default.
+  The installer will show a detailed guide for installing the required version.
 - **Need to remove installed ThingsBoard IoT Gateway after fixing Python**

   When the required Python version is installed, remove the previously installed Gateway package using: